Our heart transplant program is

 - In 2011 our surgeons were the first on the West Coast to implant an FDA-approved total artificial heart.

-The program’s philosophy is to focus on comprehensive and compassionate patient care tailored to the individual patient, with the involvement of a multidisciplinary team of experts in the fields of advanced heart failure, cardiac surgery, cardiac transplantation and alternatives to transplant such as long-term mechanical assistance or opportunities to participate in the latest research trials.
+Our program’s philosophy focuses on comprehensive and compassionate patient care tailored to the individual patient, provided by a multidisciplinary team of experts in the fields of advanced heart failure, cardiac surgery and cardiac transplantation.
+This team guides patients and families through their entire transplant experience.

 A heart transplant is a treatment option for irreversible, life-threatening heart diseases that cannot be managed by other medical or surgical methods.
 These conditions may include: